skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-1">US East</div>

     $ skupper status
-    Namespace 'us-east' is ready.
-It is connected to 0 other namespaces.
+    Skupper enabled for namespace 'us-east'.
+It is not connected to any other sites.

 <div class="code-label session-2">EU North</div>

     $ skupper status
-    Namespace 'eu-north' is ready.
-It is connected to 0 other namespaces.
+    Skupper enabled for namespace 'eu-north'.
+It is not connected to any other sites.

 ## Step 4: Connect your namespaces